 The Great Elliptical Volcano

 After a 20,000-year quiet spell, the lava found a new path to the surface.
 It opened a new crater, the powerful eruptions of which continued for years.
 Soon it built a large summit, all around.
 Given the ellipse shape of the central caldera, we remember this by the name of Elliptical Crater.
 The Elliptical became one of the highest volcanoes in history, reaching 4000 meters in height.
-If it had the great volcano 2been seen then, Etna would have appeared perfectly triangular and with only one crater on the pointed top.
+If it had been seen then, Etna would have appeared perfectly triangular and with only one crater on the pointed top.

 Although this is only a hypothesis, carried out by the German volcanologist Sartorius Von Waltershausen, some findings suggest that a Great Volcano really existed.
 Its collapse around 15,000 years ago could be the cause of a series of terrible landslides that split the eastern flank.
 This is how the Valley del Bove formed.
 A long trail of debris, in fact, makes the ridge on which the town of Milo stands and goes up to the coast.
 A gigantic fan that only makes one imagine the vastness of this collapse.